 As mentioned in Chapter 2, the MPO adopted a revised set of project selection criteria in October 2020.
 These new criteria were used to score new projects under consideration for funding using the MPO's Regional Target funds this year.
-The point allocations detailed Chapter 3: Summary of Highway and Transit Programming above are those that were in effect under the prior scoring system, as no new projects were selected for funding in the FFYs 2022-26 TIP through the MPO's Bicycle and Pedestrian, Complete Streets, Intersection Improvements, and Major Infrastructure investment programs.
+The point allocations detailed above are those that were in effect under the prior scoring system, as no new projects were selected for funding in the FFYs 2022-26 TIP through the MPO's Bicycle and Pedestrian, Complete Streets, Intersection Improvements, and Major Infrastructure investment programs.
 Updates were made to the criteria for the MPO's Community Connections Program; the scoring summary field denotes whether each of these projects was scored under the original or revised criteria.
 Further details on all of the MPO's project selection criteria are available in Appendix A.